Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Can LLM Simulations Proxy Realistic CSE Dynamics?

 \section{Can LLM Simulations Proxy Realistic CSE Dynamics?}

-This section examines whether {\Datagen}-generated SE conversations realistically capture real-world CSE attack dynamics.
+This section examines whether {\Datagen}-generated SE conversations capture real-world CSE attack dynamics.
 Instead of making definitive causal claims, we analyze observed attack success patterns as seen in Figure~\ref{fig:suc_dist} and compare them with established psychological and cybersecurity research.
-By aligning our findings with prior studies on personality-based SE susceptibility, we assess whether {\Datagen} can serve as reliable proxies for studying CSE threats.
+By aligning our findings with prior studies on personality-based SE susceptibility, we assess whether {\Datagen} can serve as a reliable proxy for studying CSE threats.